lingchen0331/lingchen0331.github.io/index.md

 My research encompasses Graph Mining, Natural Language Processing, and Applied Machine Learning.
 During the past few years, I am privileged to collaborate with amazing industry researchers from Amazon AWS, NEC Labs America, Microsoft Research, and IBM Research.
 My works have been published at top AI conferences, including ICML, KDD, ICLR, EMNLP, TheWebConf (aka.
 WWW), ICDM, ECML-PKDD, and SDM.

-I have been actively looking for *research scientist* or *machine learning engineer* internship positions in <span style="color:lightpink;font-weight:bold">Summer 2024</span>.
+I have been actively looking for *research scientist* or *machine learning engineer* full-time positions in <span style="color:lightpink;font-weight:bold">Fall 2024</span>.
 Feel free to reach out if there are any opportunities!

 ## Research Interests